devprabal/CNLabAssignment3/README.md

 1. We need two codes – one for server, other for client
 2. We will work in Linux system (I used Ubuntu 18.04.1)
 3. We will not be scared of data types – POSIX has some weird [data types](http://man7.org/linux/man-pages/man0/sys_types.h.0p.html) (I don’t know the details or the differences, just know that your gcc compiler will tell which identifier format ‘`%d`’ or ‘`%lu`’ etc, to use)
 4. [Linux man pages](http://man7.org/linux/man-pages/man2/socket.2.html) should be referred to for your system specific parameters to functions (system calls).
-Example, `man 7 socket`
+Example, `man 7 socket` [link to all manuals needed](https://github.com/devprabal/CNLabAssignment3/blob/master/manual_for_sockets)
 5. Strictly don’t know everything.
 You are advised to only know how to implement most things, what parameters to pass, what the function returns and type of those parameters.
 6. C `struct sockaddr_in` is your tool to play with, however, system call functions like `struct sockaddr`.
 So, the former should be type casted into the later.
 Don’t worry about the fields of sockaddr.
 7. File handle and socket handle are analogous.